From latent dynamics to meaningful representations

-In this work, we emphasize the importance of introducing physics-based dynamics laws into representation learning that avoids the use of hand-tuning the form of the \textit{meta-priors}.
-Instead, we find that attributes normally associated with meaningful representations naturally and directly arise from our framework, which we call Dynamics Constrained Auto-encoder (DynamicsAE).
-To our knowledge, this is the first representation learning algorithm which regularizes the latent space purely based on its dynamical properties.
-For the widely adopted model of Brownian or overdamped Langevin dynamics,\cite{Chandrasekhar1949} such a dynamical constraint makes the proposed model able to recover the ground-truth latent variables up to an isometry, which has been theoretically proved in Ref. \cite{Hasan2021}.
-In this work, we focus specifically on introducing priors corresponding to overdamped Langevin dynamics, but the framework should be easily generalized to other physics-based dynamics models.
+Here we focus specifically on introducing priors corresponding to overdamped Langevin dynamics, deeply driven by the principles of statistical mechanics.
+Nevertheless, we anticipate the framework should be easily generalized to other physics-based dynamics models.
+For the widely adopted model of Brownian or overdamped Langevin dynamics \cite{Chandrasekhar1949}, we provide both theoretical and numerical evidence that such a dynamical constraint makes the proposed model able to recover the ground-truth latent variables up to an isometry.
 We validate our algorithm through a variety of stochastic models and datasets, including a fluorescent DNA movie dataset.
-For these diverse examples, we demonstrate unequivocally that the DynamicsAE can successfully identify the true latent factors, while other competing approaches such as $\beta$-VAE\cite{beta-VAE} fail to do so.
+Across these diverse examples, our results provide clear evidence that DynAE consistently outperforms competing approaches in identifying the true latent factors.